2023 Prague shootings: Klánovice Forest murders and initial investigation

 The police conducted a detailed search of the entire forest with hundreds of officers, while a special task force was set up in order to find the perpetrator.
-The police had no direct leads.
-The scope of investigation was first directed at owners of registered firearms matching the ballistic report from the crime scene, which initially limited the search to about 30,000 people.
-This was then further limited to 4,000, of which about 40 people lived in direct vicinity of the Klánovice Forest.
-The initial investigation focused on those 40 people brought no leads.
+As police had no direct leads, the scope of the investigation was first directed at owners of registered firearms matching the ballistic report from the crime scene, which initially limited the search to about 30,000 people.
+This was then further limited to 4,000 people, of which about 40 people lived in the vicinity of the Klánovice Forest.
 On 20 December, police said that they had no leads in the case but were continuing to search for the perpetrator.

-Once a personal or work related motive was exhausted, the police search focused on the possibility of a random murder.
+Once a personal or work-related motive was exhausted, the investigation focused on the possibility of a random murder.
 The firearms website zbrojnice.com noted a similarity of the case with the 2005 "Forest Killer" murders, in which a former police officer killed three random victims in forests in preparation for a planned mass murder in the Prague Metro, which was prevented by his early arrest; the article ended with an appeal to readers to remain vigilant and carry their concealed firearms.

-The chief detective of Prague's 1st General Crime Unit stated because the perpetrator lived in the Central Bohemian Region, they were a few days short of being able to prevent the Charles University attack.
-Central Bohemia is a separate region from the city of Prague, and each region in the country has a separate police directorate.
+The chief detective of Prague's 1st General Crime Unit said that because Kozák lived in the Central Bohemian Region, which has a separate police directorate from Prague, they were a few days short of being able to prevent the Charles University attack.